DatBearGD/Till-I-Collapse-Lyrics-Fake-Errors/README.md

 Press ok to go to the next lyric line.
 Each error box is 1 line of the song.
 This is what it should look like: https://www.youtube.com/watch?v=U09fo-_zVVM&t=31s

+EDIT: I forgot to mention this is a .vbs file.
+I made this in notepad.
+My first attempts at code.